-- They can give you suggestions and rough estimates as to costs of each so you will have a clearer idea of the alternatives.
+- They can give you suggestions and rough estimates as to the costs of each so you will have a clearer idea of the alternatives.

 Doesn’t it All Come Down to the Money?

-Many people feel the decision to move or remodel should be based only upon the financial differences.
-Among the factors to consider are the feasibility of the remodeling plan, the potential return on the cost of remodeling and additional costs.
+Many people feel the decision to move or remodel should be based only upon financial differences.
+Among the factors to consider are the feasibility of the remodeling plan, the potential return on the cost of remodeling, and additional costs.
 Since the work often can take close to a year, an extra cost of perhaps $50,000 should be budgeted for rent.
 Also, it is prudent to be prepared both emotionally and financially because remodeling seems to end up costing much more and taking longer than originally planned.

 If you decide to move, there will also be extra costs involved in the sale and purchase processes.
 The costs of selling can be approximately 7.25% of the sale price, and buying another home can cost in the range of 1.5 – 2% of the purchase price, in addition to your actual purchase price.
-Also, property taxes will likely be higher on the new home than they would be on your present house even after doing a major remodel.
+Also, property taxes will likely be higher on the new home than they would be in your present house even after doing a major remodel.

 Therefore, from a strictly financial point of view, it may be helpful to consider the total known costs to complete the remodel job and compare it with the alternatives available to purchase.
 When comparing be sure to take into account the current value of your home.

 Can You Deal With Major Disruptions in Your Family Life